-Spinach stuffed chicken breasts with seasoned and baked chicken breasts filled with chopped spinach, melted mozzarella, Parmesan, and cream cheese.
+Air fryer feta and spinach stuffed chicken breasts filled with chopped spinach, melted mozzarella, feta cheese, and cream cheese.

 Stuffed chicken breast is so delicious and creamy.
 Cutting into the chicken breast and having cheese ooze out is the best part!